FREQUENTLY ASKED QUESTIONS

 Who can l contact for further questions regarding application submissions and/or general questions?

-For all questions regarding application requirements or just general inquires please reach out to Asher Kraut via email.
-Please be sure to include a link to your company's website, a brief description of the technology you are working on, and anything else you think we may need to know so that we can better assist you.
+For all questions regarding application requirements or just general inquires please reach out to the Entrepreneurs Challenge team via this form here.
+Please be sure to include a link to your company's website, a brief description of the technology you are working on, and any other information that may enable us to assist you.

 Is the Entrepreneurs Challenge open to international based applicants?